ClemsonChoirs/website/src/pages/index.md

 missionStatement:
   content: >-
     Our mission is to provide the highest quality artistic experience through ensemble and solo singing to all Clemson students.
-This will include performing a diversity of repertoire, commissioning new works, and collaborating with other art forms.
+This includes performing a diversity of repertoire, commissioning new works, and collaborating with other art forms.
 Finally, our outreach programs aim to enrich the music education of students throughout our region.
   heading: Clemson Vocal Arts Mission Statement
 backgroundImage: /img/WorldPremiere2019.jpg
 socialMedia: